Chocolate Chip Zucchini Breadjump to recipe

 - Total Time: 1 hour 5 minutes

-- 1 cup shredded zucchini, squeezed of excess water
+- 1 1/2 cups shredded zucchini, squeezed of excess water

 - 1 cup chocolate chips

-- In a medium sized bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and brown and white sugar.
+- In a large bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and brown and white sugar.

 - Stir in the zucchini and chocolate chips until fully combined.

-- Line a loaf pan with parchment paper, or grease with butter, then fill with the batter.
-Bake for 50-55 minutes, until the top is browned and a toothpick inserted into the middle of the loaf comes out clean.
+- Fill the loaf pan with the batter and bake for 50-55 minutes, until the top is browned and a toothpick inserted into the middle of the loaf comes out clean.